QikTech/Beyond_Js/0021_Call_by_Value_vs_Call_by_Reference.md

 + Primitives (Numbers, Strings, Booleans, etc.) → Call by Value (unchanged)
 + Objects & Arrays → Call by Sharing (mutations affect the original object, but reassignment doesn't)

+# In General Programming

+## 1. Call by Value In General Programming

++ A copy of the actual argument is passed to the function.
++ Changes made inside the function do not affect the original variable.
++ Memory for function arguments is allocated separately.
++ Used in languages like C, Java (for primitive data types), Python (for immutable types like int, str, tuple).

+      Example (C - Call by Value)

+      #include <stdio.h>

+      void modify(int x) {
+          x = x + 10;
+          printf("Inside function: %d\n", x);
+      }

+      int main() {
+          int a = 5;
+          modify(a);
+          printf("Outside function: %d\n", a); // Original value remains unchanged
+          return 0;
+      }

+      Output:

+      Inside function: 15
+      Outside function: 5

+## 2. Call by Reference In General Programming

++ Instead of passing a copy, a reference (or address) to the actual argument is passed.
++ Changes made inside the function reflect in the original variable.
++ No separate memory is allocated for function arguments.
++ Used in **C++ (with references), Java (for objects), Python